polvallverdu/TaleAPI/README.md

 ## Roadmap

-We know that a lot of hytale modding will be based on json files, models, and a node-based editor.
+A lot of Hytale modding will be based on JSON files, models, and a node-based editor.
 Future plans include:

-- Model codegen (`@Model`) for blockbench
+- Model codegen (`@Model`) for Blockbench
 - Node editor abstractions
-- Inventories
-- UI
+- Inventories & UI systems

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.